How to buy a home in a competitive housing market

 Here are five tips to help you get the home you want:

 Most buyers need financing to purchase a home.
-If you're in that group, getting pre-approved for your mortgage can be a crucial first step.
+If you're in that group, getting a pre-qualification can be a crucial first step.

-When you find a home you like, your pre-approval letter may help you convince the seller to accept your offer over others.
-Most sellers won't even consider an offer without a pre-approval letter unless it's an all-cash deal.
+When you find a home you like, your pre-qualification letter may help you convince the seller to accept your offer over others.
+Most sellers won't even consider an offer without a pre-qualification letter unless it's an all-cash deal.

 2. List your needs and wants.